Why should I study this course?

 In East Yorkshire, Engineering is the biggest employment sector and it is growing all the time.
 Some huge contracts have been awarded to multinational companies in the area and these have created lots of job opportunities.

 This exciting course gives you the chance to learn how to use some of the skills that are needed by engineers.
 You will experience and learn a wide range of exciting and highly-skilled practical processes and theory work.
 You will also learn important workplace skills like interpreting engineering information correctly, so that you will be able to read design specifications in a workplace context.
-The Level 3 Subsidiary Diploma course is an ideal stepping stone to a university course in Engineering or going straight into an exciting and financially rewarding career.
+The Level 3 Extended Certificate course is an ideal stepping stone to a university course in Engineering or going straight into an exciting and financially rewarding career.

 What will I study?